SESGPreSales/SamsungMDC-Calculator/README.md

 ````

 ## How to customize
 The frontend is running on the default port 80.
-In case that port is already in use, feel free to modify the `docker-compose.yml` file to your setup.
+If that port is already in use, please modify the `docker-compose.yml` file to your setup.
 Change `- "80:80"` to whatever best fits:

 ```
   frontend:
     build: ./frontend/